“Blessed are you, our eternal G-d, Ruler of the Universe, who made the great sea.”

 Also included is a post, deeply inspirational to me as a parent, on valuable life lessons a rabbi learned from his autistic son.
 (It’s quite raw, but so true.)

-Touched to see the October Applied Jewish Spirituality newsletter introduce my latest AJS blog post as follows: “Lane Igoudin recently completed his 3-part series on creating a personal liturgy that combines morning prayers with mindful contemplation.
-This final installment is especially beautiful and rich with concrete ideas for practice.”
+Touched to see the October Applied Jewish Spirituality newsletter introduce my final installment in the morning prayers blog as latest AJS blog post as “especially beautiful and rich with concrete ideas for practice.”

 Does you heart soar or shrink hearing of a co-worker’s promotion, or a friend’s son’s acceptance into a prestigious college?
 The Buddhist magazine Lion’s Roar recently ran a feature on mudita, a little-known, and possible the most difficult, quality one can cultivate – delight in the happiness of others. […]